aulonvishesella/Weather-App/README.md

 * Python GUI development using `Tkinter`.
 * Using `requests.get()` to get data from the OpenWeather API.
 * Using `response.json()` used to access weather data in a JSON serialized format
-* Extracting JSON objects from the API, format it and display it on the UI
+* Formatting JSON objects extracted and displaying it on the UI

  ```
  def format_response(weather_json):